djparentx/dArkOSen-updates/README.md

 * fixed 'finish.sh' - no more worry of SD corruption from using the 'Safe Shutdown' hotkey
 * fixed 'recovery-check.service' - was loading before /boot was mounted
+* updated SYSTEMS Manager to allow moving Tools and Ports back to SD1
 * added 'SD Card Scan and Repair' to the System folder

   * runs fsck.fat or btrfs scrub to check for and automatically fix errors